DCAN-Labs/BIBSnet/docs/usage.md

                         copied into the "bibsnet" derivatives directory.
                         Example: /path/to/working/directory
   -z, --brain-z-size    Include this flag to infer participants' brain height
-                        (z) using the sub-{}_sessions.tsv brain_z_size column.
+                        (z) using the sub-{}_sessions.tsv or the participant.tsv brain_z_size column.
 Otherwise, CABINET will estimate the brain height from the participant age and averages of a large sample of infant brain heights.
   --script-dir SCRIPT_DIR
                         Valid path to the existing parent directory of this run.py script.
 Include this argument if and only if